con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 > ye shes ye shes khyad par che/ /
 > ye shes ldan pa yod med shes/ /
 > tshogs gnyis tshogs ni bsags pa 'o/ /
 > 	57b khyad par che] VM; 'byung gnas che monlam

-Rich in merit, merit's accumulation,
+Enriched by merit, merit's gathering,
-Wisdom, great unique wisdom, wisdom-rich,
+Great unique wisdom, wisdom, wisdom-rich,
 Aware of what exists and what does not,
-Replete with the twofold accumulation, (57)
+While gathering the twofold gathering, (57)
-! d not smooth

 * The word *jñānākaram* is found in the *pratīka* of the Cambridge ms of VV's commentary, but the commentary clearly glosses the word *jñānāntara*.
 This is likely the source of the Tib. *ye shes khyad par*.
 * VV clarifies that saṃbhṛta = saṃpūrṇa; ancient translation could be read as *bsags pa po*, i.e. *saṃbartā, but this is impossible.
 Perhaps *bsags pa 'o* is really intended, although the *rdzogs tshig* is a bit jarring.

 > [ed-d 54] śāśvato viśvarāḍ yogī dhyānaṃ dhyeyo dhiyāṃ patiḥ |